 The selection process varies depending on the fellowship.
 On average, it takes two months for a decision to be made.
 All applicants will receive emailed letters of notification.

 As an American, am I allowed to travel to other parts of Europe?

-With prior approval from the ACG, Americans may travel to other parts of Europe if this is necessary for their research.
+With prior approval from the ACG, Americans may travel to other parts of Europe if necessary for their research.
 However, Germany must be the primary research focus.

-If I was awarded a fellowship by the ACG in the past, can I apply for a second fellowship?
+If the ACG awarded me a fellowship in the past, can I apply for a second fellowship?

 No, fellowship alumni are not eligible for a second fellowship.